-Barnes & Barnes (1974) found that larvae from six barnacle species including Balanus crenatus, Chthamalus stellatus and Semibalanus (as Balanus) balanoides, completed their development to nauplii larvae at salinities between 20-40‰ (some embryos exposed at later development stages could survive at higher and lower salinities).
-Balanus crenatus occurs in estuarine areas and is therefore adapted to variable salinity (Davenport, 1976).
+Barnes & Barnes (1974) found that larvae from six barnacle species including Balanus crenatus, Chthamalus stellatus and Semibalanus (as Balanus) balanoides, completed their development to nauplii larvae at salinities between 20-40% (some embryos exposed at later development stages could survive at higher and lower salinities).
+Balanus crenatus occurs in estuarine areas and is, therefore, adapted to variable salinity (Davenport, 1976).
 When subjected to sudden changes in salinity Balanus crenatus closes its opercular valves so that the blood is maintained temporarily at a constant osmotic concentration (Davenport, 1976).
+Edyvean & Ford (1984b) suggest that populations of Lithophyllum incrustans are affected by temperature changes and salinity and that temperature and salinity 'shocks' induce spawning but no information on thresholds was provided (Edyvean & Ford, 1984b).
+Populations of Lithophyllum incrustans were less stable in rockpools with a smaller volume of water that were more exposed to temperature and salinity changes due to lower buffering capacity.
+Sexual plants (or the spores that give rise to them) were suggested to be more susceptible than asexual plants to extremes of local environmental variables (temperature, salinity etc.) as they occur with greater frequency at sites where temperature and salinity were more stable (Edyvean & Ford, 1984b).

-No evidence for Halichondria panicea in hypersaline conditions was found.
+No evidence for Halichondria panicea or other characteristic sponges, Dendrodoa grossularia or other epifauna in hypersaline conditions was found.

 Sensitivity assessment.
-Little direct evidence was found to assess sensitivity to this pressure.
 Although some increases in salinity may be tolerated by the associated species present these are generally short-term and mitigated during tidal inundation.
-This biotope is considered, based on distribution on the mid-shore, to be sensitive to increase in salinity to > 40 ppt.
-Resistance is therefore assessed as 'Low' and recovery as 'High'.
-Sensitivity is therefore assessed as 'Low'.
+However, no direct evidence was found to assess sensitivity to this pressure and 'No evidence' is recorded.